quickapps/docs/en/developers/blocks-api.rst

 Whatever the method is used to render the block, this process is completed using the ``Block.<handler>.display`` event, this event is automatically triggered when rendering a block as described before.
-You must catch this event and render the given block as HTML, we’ll add an event handler method this our ``BlogHook`` class:
+You must catch this event and render the given block as HTML, we’ll add an event handler method to our ``BlogHook`` class:

 .. code:: php